MimiOnuoha/art-of-digital-mapping-ITP2016/resources/working_with_geodata.md

 ### Adding non-geospatial data
 If you're mapping something that doesn't have latlon coordinates, you'll likely want to use geojson and add it to the properties field.
 See the `states_popdensity.json` example in week3 folder.

-You can add this field to your geojson by hand or programmatically if you know how.
+You can add this field to your geojson one of three ways.

+METHOD ONE: By hand.
+Add the values yourself.

+METHOD TWO: Programmatically, using [this code](https://github.com/MimiOnuoha/add-csv-values-to-geojson).

-The other way that you can add it by going to [geojson.io](geojson.io) and using the method we did in class:
+METHOD THREE: By going to [geojson.io](geojson.io) and using the method we did in class:

 1. Drag in your original geojson file.
 You should see it appear on the map.
 2. Click the `Tables `tab, then the `+ new column`button.
 3. Name your new field, and enter in the necessary data.
 4. In the top left, click the `Save` tab and choose `GeoJSON` as your option.

+METHOD FOUR: By writing your own code to do this.
+Feel free if you are able to!

 To validate or format geojson, use [jsonformatter](https://jsonformatter.curiousconcept.com/) or [jsonviewer](http://jsonviewer.stack.hu/) (the latter is better for huge datasets).